crossplane/crossplane/design/design-doc-composition.md

 primitive managed resources, for example the zone, size, and load balancer port of the instance group.
 All other configuration details should be fixed.

 The input to this example is a `ManagedInstanceGroup`.
 The outputs include an `Autoscaler`, an `InstanceTemplate`, and a `InstanceGroupManager`.

 In this example:

 * The _schema of the input_ (`ManagedInstanceGroup`) is defined by an _infrastructure provider or infrastructure operator_.
 * The _configuration of the input_ is defined by an _infrastructure operator_.
-* The _schema of the output_ composed resources (e.g. `Autoscaler`) is
+* The _schema of the output_ composed resources (e.g. `Autoscaler`) is defined
-  defined by an _infrastructure provider_ or _infrastructure operator_.
+  by an _infrastructure provider_ or _infrastructure operator_.
 * The _configuration of the output_ composed resources is defined by the _infrastructure provider_ or _infrastructure operator_.

 ### Infrastructure Publication

 An _infrastructure operator_ wishes to simplify and standardize the work of _application operators_ who may need to use the infrastructure they steward.
-The infrastructure operator wishes to expose only the application-focused configuration details of the infrastructure they offer.
+They wish to expose only the application-focused configuration details of the infrastructure they offer.

 For example, an _infrastructure operator_ wishes to publish a MySQL database as a kind of infrastructure resource their _application operators_ may use.
 A MySQL